harpwood/AseFlixel/docs/README.md

 Before using AseFlixel, please ensure you have the following prerequisites installed on your system:

 1. [Aseprite](https://www.aseprite.org/): AseFlixel is an Aseprite script, so you need to have Aseprite installed to run the script and export animations to HaxeFlixel.
+Aseprite 1.3 beta or newer is required.

 2. [HaxeFlixel](https://haxeflixel.com/): You need to have HaxeFlixel installed in your development environment in order to use the generated animation code.